SubaashNair/Arduino-Project-codes/README.md

 **Lesson Objective**

   Students will be using readily available code in arduino sketch.
 Students will be learning about:
-    1. digitalWrite(digital_pin,HIGH or LOW) can also be replace by binary value (1 for on 0 for off)
+    1. analogWrite value
     2. pinMode(pin,INPUT or OUTPUT)
     3. const int (constant integer)
+    4. Analog value of 0 and 255 using PWM.

  **Schematic**